pachyderm/pachyderm/README.md

 ### Join Us

 WE'RE HIRING!
 Love Docker, Go and distributed systems?
-Learn more about [our team](https://jobs.lever.co/pachyderm/) and email us at jobs@pachyderm.io.
+Learn more about [our open positions](https://jobs.lever.co/pachyderm/) or email us at jobs@pachyderm.io.

 ## Usage Metrics